GoAbroad

 Ready to Learn More?

 Study the impact of climate change on Arctic ecosystems and societies while exploring Iceland’s dramatic landscapes.
 Visit renewable energy centers, glaciers, volcanoes, fjords, geothermal fields, and rugged coastlines to understand climate change causes and effects.
 Travel to the remote Westfjords to observe the impact of global warming on glaciers and ice sheets.
 Learn about climate models, carbon management, and renewable technologies, and live with an Icelandic family in Ísafjörður while conducting fieldwork and outdoor study.
-MONEY MATTERS SIT has given an average of over $1.3 million in scholarships and grants to SIT Study Abroad students in recent years and is committed to ensuring you have the information necessary to apply for such funding.
-Our program costs include academics, e...
+SIT’s program in Iceland offers you the choice to do a minor in Arctic studies or environmental science.
+MONEY MATTERS SIT has given an average of over $1.3 million in scholarships and grants to SIT Study Abroad students in recent years and is committed to ens...

 Related Programs